corda/corda/docs/source/api-scanner.rst

 Build Process
 -------------

-As part of the build process our the following commands are run for each PR:
+As part of the build process the following commands are run for each PR:

 .. code-block:: shell

    $ gradlew generateApi
    $ .ci/check-api-changes.sh

+This `bash` script has been tested on both MacOS and various Linux distributions, it can also be run on Windows with the use of a suitable bash emulator such as git bash.
 The script's return value is the number of API-breaking changes that it has detected, and this should be zero for the check to pass.
+The maximum return value is 255, however, the script will still correctly report higher numbers of breaking changes.

-There are three kinds of breaking changes.
+There are three kinds of breaking changes:

 * Removal or modification of existing API, i.e. an existing class, method or field has been either deleted or renamed, or its signature somehow altered.